 The $140 retail sticker is pricey for a shoe this category, but the Tartherzeal gets several things right.
 The forefoot outsole has an aggressive DSP (Dual-Stencil Process) geometry for superior traction, and the Flytefoam midsole allows the shoe to weight just 5-ounces.

 The retro racing upper fits very narrow and a half size small.
-Buying a half size larger will make longer races more comfortable.
+Thus, buying a half size larger will make longer races more comfortable.

 9) Trail running: Asics Gel Kahana 8